EspinosaRomain/AnimalWelfareLevy/README.md

 ## External Data

+The Folder "External Resources" contains materials used in the work that originate from external parties.

-Figures 2 and 3 use data from the following external report: CE Delft (2023) Pay as you eat dairy, eggs and meat: Internalising external costs of animal food products in France, Germany and the EU27.
+- CE Delft (2023) Pay as you eat dairy, eggs and meat: Internalising external costs of animal food products in France, Germany and the EU27.
+Data were used to produce Figures 2 and 3.
+The "Table 6" that is included in "Taxes computation - Baseline.numbers" (see above) originates from this report.
 (Link: https://cedelft.eu/wp-content/uploads/sites/2/2023/03/CE_Delft_220109_Pay_as_you_eat_dairy_eggs_and_meat_Def_3.pdf)

 ## Data Availability Statement:
 We provide the anonymized raw data for the survey data, as the original dataset contains private information.